 - -P CA_path

 (HTTPS) The path containing the trusted CA certificates to verify the peer's certificate.
-The directory must be prepared with the c_rehash OpenSSL utility.
+The directory must be prepared with openssl-rehash(1).
 Either option -C or option -P must be given in case of HTTPS.
 (Optional)

 - -g EGD_socket